 Units are responsible for initiating and cancelling all TFR requests with a phone call and completion of the Interagency Request for Temporary Flight Restrictions form (FAR part 91.137), to the appropriate GACC, as well as processing requests in the current ordering system of record.
-This form is located at: https://gacc.nifc.gov/oscc/logistics/aviation/docs/2016_TFR.pdf and the link to this form may also be found in the California Interagency Mobilization Guide Appendix.
+This form is located at: https://gacc.nifc.gov/oscc/logistics/aviation/docs/2016\TFR.pdf and the link to this form may also be found in the California Interagency Standards for Resource Mobilization Appendix.
 All TFR violations must be reported immediately to the GACC.